tommy-iasia/SocketSender1/README.md

 # Receiver

-This sender is designed to work with receiver in OMDI-Con_MDF:67935 which host a dummy server.
+This sender is designed to work with receiver in OMDI-Con_MDF:67935 which hosts a dummy server.

-But indeed, you can use this sender on any of our iAsia formatted server.
+Indeed, you can use this sender on any of our iAsia formatted server.

 # Disclaimer